jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

           ├── last_input = 'first' ?
           └── last_input = 'last'  ?

-  - :ref:`The call to a function must match its signature (definition)<what causes TypeError?>`.
+  - :ref:`the call to a function must match its signature (definition)<what causes TypeError?>`.

 * I add ``first_input`` to the parentheses of ``args_and_kwargs`` to make it clearer

   .. code-block:: python
-    :lineno-start: 147
+    :lineno-start: 154
     :emphasize-lines: 3-4
     :emphasize-text: first_input